paul-nechifor/lemon-cake/readme.md

 - Add macros.
 - Introduce lambdas.

+- Write tests for broken programs (e.g.: `(+ 1`) and make sure they don't end up in an infinite loop.

 - Add a default script that's run.
 That would include things like the macro to expand `=`.
 This way large parts could be implemented in LemonCake instead of C/Assembly.